 We are committed to protecting the privacy of the information that we collect about you during your time with our service.

-We are bound by the following legislation and standards that regulate how organisations may collect, use, disclose and store personal information, and how individuals may access and correct personal information held about them.
+We are bound by the following legislation and standards that regulate how organisations may collect, use, disclose and store personal information, and how individuals may access, and correct personal information we hold.

 - Privacy Act 1988 (Commonwealth)